wenewzhang/mixin_labs-java-bot/README.md

 Send the message "READ"  to the server let it knows this message has already been read.

 ### End
 Now your bot is running.
-You can try your idea now,enjoy!
+You can try your idea now, enjoy!

 A full code is [here](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/src/main/java/mixin_labs/java/bot/App.java)